628-module2-group9/628-group6/README.md

 ## Yun Mo, Fangyang Chen, Anne Huen Wai Wong, Richard Yang

 This is a course project aiming at coming up with a simple, precise, and accurate way of determining body fat percentage of males based on available and convenient measurements.
-BodyFat Summary.ipynb is an executive summary of the data analysis process and findings in Jupyter Notebook pattern.
-After using several variables selection methods, we found it's highly correlated with Abdomen, Weight and Wrist
+BodyFat Summary.ipynb is an summary of the data analysis process and findings in Jupyter Notebook pattern.
+After using several variables selection methods, we find it's highly correlated with Abdomen, Weight and Wrist.
+We build a linear regression model using above three variables for prediction.

+The shiny app for our bodyfat calculator: https://team9bodyfat.shinyapps.io/628BodyFat/.

 ## code
-There are 4 R code files:
+There are 2 files:

 - code.R.
 Contain all codes we used.

--
+- Overall Code.ipynb.
+Contain all codes and pictures, with some explanation words.

 ## image